 - Go to Plugins → Installed Plugins and temporarily deactivate all plugins from your website (except for Akismet and Jetpack, which are automatically managed for you and unlikely to be the cause of the issue.)

 - Check if the error still appears.
-If the issue is no longer present, the plugin(s) you deactivated was causing the conflict.
+If the issue is no longer present, one of the plugins you deactivated was causing the conflict.

-- Now, determine which plugin is causing the conflict by reactivating your plugins one by one and checking after each one is reactivated.
+- Determine which plugin is causing the conflict by reactivating your plugins one by one and checking for the error after each one is reactivated.
 Once the error returns, you’ll know that the plugin you just reactivated is the one causing the issue.

-- Switch to your production site and deactivate the plugin or theme that you identified as the issue, or sync your changes to production.
+- Deactivate the plugin or theme that you identified as the issue, or sync your changes from staging to production.

-- Leave the plugin deactivated and contact the plugin’s developer to fix the issue.
+- Leave the plugin deactivated and contact the plugin’s developer to resolve the issue.